 Traveling to another country with a completely different culture is a difficult but very rewarding experience.
 This kind of adventure allows you to learn some valuable life lessons and broaden your horizon.
 However, this can also be a traumatic experience, especially if you run into scammers or another kind of trouble.
-Vietnam isn’t like the other countries in Southeast Asia.
+This country is a bit different than its neighbors in Southeast Asia and there are a few things to know before visiting Vietnam.
 It’s not so touristy, there aren’t many touristy beaches and most people don’t speak English.
 Hence, you should mentally prepare yourself before visiting in order to fully embrace Vietnamese culture and make most out of your trip.
 Here are some things I wish I knew before visiting Vietnam.

 I’m sure there are many lost souls visiting Vietnam trying to figure out the ridiculously high conversion rates here.
 At the moment, 1 EUR = 26,716 dong and 1 USD = 22,714 dong.
 This means 100 USD is worth more than 2.2 million Dong and it’s safe to assume that all people in Vietnam have more than 1 million Dong.